mdn/kuma/docs/installation.rst

 If you're on Mac OS X or Linux and looking for a quick way to get started, you should try these instructions.

+We are moving to a Docker-based deployment, in both development and production.
+This work is still in progress.
 If you are more familiar with Docker view the :doc:`Docker setup instructions <installation-docker>`.

 .. note:: **If you have problems getting vagrant up**, check Errors_ below.